onnlucky/hotel/readme.txt

 fix return/goto when target has returned already ... what to do anyhow?

-think about task local mutable things ... fork needs to split into readonly or stay local?

-implement operations (call(_op_invoke, #op, lhs, rhs) expose parsed code: tlBlock, tlCall, tlAssign, tlLookup? or not? only optimize after parser, inspect step: single tlAssign become just name ...
+expose parsed code: tlBlock, tlCall, tlAssign, tlLookup? or not? only optimize after parser, inspect step: single tlAssign become just name ...

 add a syntax for blocks like `catch: e -> print exception` and `arr.each(e -> print e)`

-sprinkle more INTERNAL around and such think about c-stack eval until we need to reify the runs remove start_args ... we don't need to materialize its run all the time
+sprinkle more INTERNAL around and such think about c-stack eval until we need to pause, limit its depth somehow remove start_args ... we don't need to materialize its run all the time

 add default arguments using print = (sep=" ", end="\n")->{...} etc ...